 Volvo XC70 (2009-2013)

-The Good: The T6 300-hp inline-6 turbocharged engine offers plenty of power for your adventures, and about 21 MPG.
+The good: The T6 300-horsepower inline-six turbocharged engine offers plenty of power for your adventures and about 21 mpg.
 You even get quality off-road driving features like Hill Descent Control with the Cross Country.
 The quiet and refined luxury interior is an easy place to spend a lot of time.

 Why XC70?
-The Cross Country is an adventure vehicle that is fun and easy to drive every day.
+The Cross Country is an adventure vehicle that’s fun and easy to drive every day.
 But it still offers enough capability to get you to most adventure destinations in any weather.